PicNet/Centazio/src/readme.md

 # Todo
-- add unit tests to check bi-directional bounce back protection using checksums, check for all new logic added through the simulator and check that its adequately unit tested
+- check for all new logic added through the simulator and check that its adequately unit tested
 - use simulation to refine logging use Debug for all minor and info for critical tracing details (such as used with DevelDebug.WriteLine)
 - use simulation to optimise the developer experience, add lots of helpers to do common tasks
-- clean up simulation code, and promote code, both rough
+- clean up simulation code
-- have a way to automatically detect endless bounce backs and add unit test to show that having Id in the checksum causes this
 - review all code comments
 - look at the concept of an entitiy tracker where we can query for 1 entity (using coreid) and track everything that has happened to it